mmkerai/LPSentinel/README.md

-# LastpassAPITest

-This Node.js app runs on localhost or Heroku.
-Used to test requests and responses from Lastpass Enterprise using the API

 # LPSentinel

+Used to pull reporting data from Lastpass Enterprise using the API and pushing to Azure cloud storage queue